A Resolution Condemning White Supremacy Causes Chaos at the Southern Baptist Convention

 According to several attendees, once people realized what had happened, a number of leaders started lobbying to get the motion reconsidered.

-“A group of us gathered around McKissic, and resolved that we were going to see what we could do with this,” said Dave Gass, the pastor of Grace Family Fellowship in Pleasant Hill, Missouri.
+“A group of us gathered around McKissic, and resolved that we were going to see what we could do with this,” said Dave Gass, the white pastor of Grace Family Fellowship in Pleasant Hill, Missouri.
 As they worked behind the scenes, the Convention’s top leaders were apparently also in crisis mode trying to fix the situation.
 The committee’s problem with the resolution was apparently “a few key phrases that left a few things unclear,” Gass said.
 “It wasn’t that they didn’t like the resolution.
 It’s that they didn’t like the wording of the resolution.”

 Even if the committee’s decision was based on rhetorical nitpicks, it looked like the denomination had refused to condemn the alt-right.
 After a few frantic hours, around 9 p.m., the body reconvened.
 Pastors tweeted in all-caps trying to get people back into the convention hall, and Steve Gaines, the newly reelected president of the Southern Baptist Convention, begged people not to leave.